85 Sayings About Time

 A phrase that has its origins in the early to mid 16th Century with reference to a blue moon being made in a poem by the Bishop of Chichester, England.

-It has the meaning of saying that something rarely occur's.
-An example of this being: "We don't go out much anymore - just once in a blue moon these days."
+It is a way of saying that something rarely occurs.
+An example of this being: "We don't go out much anymore — just once in a blue moon these days."

 25. Third time’s a charm

 What did you say?
-Please Run That by me Again
+Please Run That by me one More Time

 An idiom which is typical in its use of language which if taken literally, would have a different meaning than the expression intends.
 For example, a month of Sundays would mean that something would not happen for thirty weeks (30 Sundays), but which by inference could happen after this.
 However the idiom "never in a month of Sundays" actually means that something will NEVER happen.